 While every situation is different, it is possible that a good estate plan can prevent a guardianship, such as through creating a revocable living trust and naming a trusted person as the trustee.
 But this has limitations if, for instance, the elder is subject to bad influences from close family members, as an example.

-The attorneys at DeLoach, Hofstra & Cavonis can meet with you, listen to your concerns and help discuss options to make sure you or your loved one is protected.
-We can help establish voluntary guardianship if necessary, and ensure that your wishes will be followed.
-Simply fill out the quick contact form on this page to set up a consultation and get answers to your questions.
+The attorneys at DeLoach, Hofstra & Cavonis, P.A. can meet with you, listen to your concerns and help discuss options to make sure you or your loved one is protected.